Mikail Yüksel

-Mikail Yüksel (born 10 September 1982) is a Swedish politician of Turkish origin, founder and leader of Partiet Nyans (“Party of Nuance”).
+Mikail Yüksel is a Swedish politician of Turkish origin, founder and leader of Partiet Nyans (“Party of Nuance”).
 He is widely acknowledged for his skill as a communicator and for mobilising voices in Swedish politics that previously had limited representation.
 According to commentary in the Swedish press, he has the ability to articulate complex issues of integration, discrimination and minority rights in a manner that resonates with voters.

 Early life and education

 Yüksel was born in Kulu, Turkey, and immigrated to Sweden in 2001.
 He worked in a variety of jobs — including dishwasher, pizza maker, taxi driver, warehouse worker and IT technician — before entering university studies.
 His background gives him a perspective of both lived experience and academic training.
 He later studied political science and public administration at the University of Gothenburg.

 Political career

 Yüksel entered formal politics via the Centre Party but was excluded in August 2018 amid allegations of links to the Turkish ultranationalist organisation Grey Wolves.
 In 2019 he founded the party Partiet Nyans and became its leader.
 The party presents itself primarily as an advocate for Muslims and other minority groups in Sweden, focusing on issues such as discrimination, social inclusion and the rights of families under Sweden’s child protection system.